mattermost/docs/source/deployment/mobile-app-deployment.rst

 This process can be complicated.
 It will also greatly increase deployment time, not only initially, but whenever the apps need to be updated.

 We recommend having your development team take a look at the documentation to ensure they understand the scale and requirements of this path.
-In general, this route will present some challenges, including…
+In general, this route will present some challenges, including:

 - Obtaining/providing certificates for your custom application
 - Signing your custom applications